Prostate Cancer

 • Stage III

 • Stage III indicates that the cancer is locally advanced.
 The tumour is growing, or the cancer has a high grade.
-PSA levels are high.
+PSA level is high.

 • Stage III prostate cancer is further classified into three subgroups: A, B or C.